 Mama Shelter Paris

-The hotel Mama Shelter Paris has around one hundred and seventy two rooms, many terraces, and beautiful gardens.
+One of the best hotels in Paris for the cool kids, Mama Shelter Paris has around one hundred and seventy two rooms, many terraces, and beautiful gardens.
 There’s also a restaurant and bar area.
 The Mama Shelter Paris also offers entertainment in the form of live concerts.
 Located in the heart of the twentieth arrondissement, there are several different public transport options to take you around the city.

 Novotel Suites Paris Montreuil Vincennes

 With over a hundred rooms, a fitness centre, and terrace, the Novotel Suites hotel is perfect for a short stay in the capital.
 Costing only £89 per night, your stay here will be accompanied with free WiFi and drinks from the bar.
 Located on the edge of the twentieth arrondissement, you’ll be able to walk around the district or take public transport around Paris.

 So there you have it.
 Our top picks of the best hotels in Paris for 2018 and a guide to where to stay in the city of Love.

 Now hopefully it’s a little easier to decide what the best arrondissement to stay in Paris will be for you.
 Looking for further things to do in Paris?
 You may also love these insider Paris travel tips

 Do you have a favourite place to stay in Paris?
 Let us know in the comments below!

 Love this?
 Save and Share on Pinterest!